 One of the questions we get from time to time is, “What happens if I die without a Will in Georgia?
 That's a good question.
-Hi, I'm attorney, Joel Beck, of The Beck Law Firm LLC in Lawrenceville, Georgia.
-In today's short video we'll answer that question.
+In today's short blog, we'll answer that question.

 If you die without a Will you're said to have died intestate.
 Each state has laws that set forth what will happen to your assets.
 Some people think that assets will go to the state but that's generally not true.
 Because you don't have a Will in place, the state essentially creates one for you, though it's likely not the plan you would put in place if you made a plan.
 Here's what often happens: 1) If you're married but have no children, your spouse will inherit your probatable assets; 2) if you have children but are not married, your children will inherit those assets and share them equally; 3) if you are both married and have children, your spouse and children will share equally in your estate, provided that the spouse's share will not be less than one third share of the probatable estate.